Best Open Model for Real World Prompts

 5. Needle in Haystack 10/10 10/10 10/10 10/10 10/10 10/10 10/10 10/10 10/10 0/10

 • gpt-oss-120b was the most consistent high scorer across technical tasks.
-That aligns with gpt-oss positioning as a high-reasoning model designed to run on a single 80GB GPU.
+That aligns with gpt-oss positioning as a high reasoning model designed to run on a single 80GB GPU.

-• Qwen3 was the strongest model for the research-style prompts in our suite; it handled factual lookups and citation-style replies better than most other models in this test.
-That corresponds with Qwen3’s public positioning and launch notes.
+• Qwen3 was the strongest model for the research style prompts in our suite; it handled factual lookups and citation style replies better than most other models in this test.
+That corresponds with Qwen3's public positioning and launch notes.

 • DEEPSEEK V3.1 and GPT-OSS variants both performed well on analytical and coding demands.
 Several community reports and docs place these models in the same performance tier for reasoning benchmarks.

-• KIMI-THINKING-PREVIEW produced reasonable answers in multiple categories but failed the needle-in-haystack task in a way that suggests a retrieval or prompt-routing bug during that run.
+• KIMI-THINKING-PREVIEW produced reasonable answers in multiple categories but failed the needle in haystack task in a way that suggests a retrieval or prompt routing bug during that run.

 Take away

-• If your priority is reliable, high-quality reasoning and you want a model that can be run on a single 80GB GPU, gpt-oss-120b is the strongest choice from our set.
-The model’s design and available runtime metadata match the strengths we observed in bug solving and logic tasks. link
+• If your priority is reliable, high quality reasoning and you want a model that can be run on a single 80GB GPU, gpt-oss-120b is the strongest choice from our set.
+The model's design and available runtime metadata match the strengths we observed in bug solving and logic tasks. link

-• If you need the best results for factual lookups and research-style responses, test Qwen3 on your actual prompts.
+• If you need the best results for factual lookups and research style responses, test Qwen3 on your actual prompts.
 It handled our lookup suite better than the other open models in this round. link

 • For teams building tooling around agent workflows or heavy code generation, GPT-5 and some of the leading research models are strong candidates; run your own representative prompts and measure both correctness and execution cost. link

-For full logs, per-prompt scores, and the exact GPU/seed settings we used, see the research spreadsheet: benchmark link
+For full logs, per prompt scores, and the exact GPU/seed settings we used, see the research spreadsheet: benchmark link

 Ready to Build Your AI Product?